jhderojasUVa/randomfuckwork/README.md

 This "tool" will help you to start a discussion in your social network about something everyday.

+## Try it

+You can view and use life at http://www.randomfuck.uk/

 ## Use

 It's an easy React app, so it´s simple.